hasharray/liveflow.js/README.md

 * Surviving call expressions yield their previous value.
 * Function modifications are applied.

+##### Live Reloading of Documents

+Whenever a document is changed on disk or across the network, the page will be reloaded.

 ##### Live Reloading of Style Sheets

 Whenever style-sheets are changed on disk or across the network, the old style